interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 PremiumRedeemThreshold
 ......................

-Determines the rate for the collateral rate of Vaults, at which users receive a premium in DOT, allocated from the Vault's collateral, when performing a :ref:`redeem` with this Vault.
+Determines the rate for the collateral rate of Vaults, at which users receive a premium in DOT, allocated from the Vault's collateral, when performing a :ref:`redeem-protocol` with this Vault.
 Must to be strictly greater than ``100000`` and ``LiquidationCollateralThreshold``.

 *Substrate* ::